What Exactly Nicotine Is?

 Increased dopamine released may contribute to reward, and quitting can make it too difficult.

-Nicotine also increased beta-carotene, resulting in reducing anxiety.
+Nicotine also increases beta-carotene, resulting in reduced anxiety.

 Effect on body